<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=5449063228504841&amp;ev=PageView&amp;noscript=1">

 Data analytics for nonprofits can help your organization better understand its donors.

-Nonprofit organizations should have data at the center of all of their strategies and decision-making.
-Decisions grounded in data can prevent costly mistakes like sending out direct mail fundraising appeals to unresponsive donors.
-Not only does having enhanced, flexible data visualization at your fingertips save time and money, but it can create positive donor experiences by helping nonprofits tailor their outreach methods to donor preferences.
+Data should be at the center of all of your nonprofit organization’s strategies and decision-making.
+Not only does having enhanced, flexible data visualization at your fingertips save time and money, but it also creates positive donor experiences by helping your nonprofit tailor its outreach methods.

-To make the most of your nonprofit’s data, look for a platform like GivingDNA that makes data analysis accessible.
-Because knowing what to track and look for can be difficult, GivingDNA features the most important metrics for decision-making front and center.
-In addition to its rich datasets, this tool has crystal-clear reporting features that can help you see patterns and stories in your data.
-This platform is incredibly easy to use, helping you visualize your data in minutes so you can quickly make fundraising decisions.
+To make the most of your nonprofit’s data, choose a platform like GivingDNA that makes data analysis simple and accessible.
+In addition to its rich datasets, GivingDNA has crystal-clear reporting features that help nonprofits see patterns and stories in their data.
+With these user-friendly tools, you can visualize your data to quickly make fundraising decisions.

 To understand the importance of data analytics and how to use your new analytics platform, this guide will explore the basics of nonprofit data analytics: